 £15m, is that it?

-Of course that’s only one small aspect of potential savings and we might reflect on the fact that RFA Largs Bay has been flogged to the Australians at a knock down price in order to save £10m a year, kind of puts £15m into context doesn’t it.
+Of course, that’s only one small aspect of potential savings and we might reflect on the fact that RFA Largs Bay has been flogged to the Australians at a knockdown price in order to save £10m a year, which kind of puts £15m into context doesn’t it.

-One of the key findings was about visibility of assets, as all Hitch Hiker’s Guide to the Galaxy fans know, you should always know where you towel is!
+One of the key findings was about the visibility of assets, as all Hitch Hiker’s Guide to the Galaxy fans knows, you should always know where your towel is!

-If you have poor visibility of the location of items in storage or transit there is a degree on uncertainty and this uncertainty translates into real impacts on the ground.
-Logistics professionals will compensate for system shortcomings any way they can, over ordering, hoarding and circumnavigating accepted processes.
-These work arounds will help but in many cases will make the global picture much worse.
+If you have poor visibility of the location of items in storage or transit there is a degree of uncertainty and this uncertainty translates into real impacts on the ground.
+Logistics professionals will compensate for system shortcomings any way they can, over-ordering, hoarding and circumnavigating accepted processes.
+These workarounds will help but in many cases will make the global picture much worse.